Micmacs poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Bazil discovers the offices of the two arms manufacturers responsible for his suffering - one made the bullet in his head, the other the landmine that killed his father.
 He chooses to seek revenge with his new found family., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, One of the team members is captured and in mortal danger.
 The plan seems to have failed and Bazil faces the possibility that his quest for justice has only brought death to his new family.
-His father's death echoes., reveals the protagonist at their lowest point.
+His father's death echoes., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Bazil realizes they can turn the arms dealers' own weapons and paranoia against them.
 The solution isn't more violence but using creativity and the dealers' mutual distrust.
 The team unites for final elaborate scheme., demonstrating the transformation achieved throughout the journey.